 - The Fridge Humor of the fact that Scott is still able to find the part he was looking for.
 In other words, when the Avengers moved in and refurbished the warehouse, they didnt bother removing all the stuff that had been stored in it!

 - While talking with a petulant, unstable Cross over the phone, Hope tries to assure him not to get angry with her father, calling Hank a "senile old man".
 Hank is somewhat taken aback and glances at Scott, who in turn gives a priceless "it's cool, man, she didn't mean it" expression.

 - The overdramatic sequence of Ant-Man dodging bullets while running through a model of Pym Technologies.
-It's not all that funny at first until you realize A) that it's a spoof of the Destruction Porn that many superhero movies are guilty of and B) it's possible that the model is there as a Shout-Out to Zoolander, and given that one of the tracks on the soundtrack is titled "A Center for Ants" this is very likely.
+It's not all that funny at first until you realize A) that it's a spoof of the Destruction Porn that many superhero movies are guilty of and B) it's possible that the model is there as a Shout-Out to a certain scene from Zoolander, and given that one of the tracks on the soundtrack is titled "A Center for Ants" this is very likely.